Conservative (Norwegian political party)

-Conservative (Konservativt, Konservativt, K), formerly The Christians Party (Partiet De Kristne, Partiet Dei Kristne, PDK) is a conservative Christian political party in Norway founded in 2011.
+Conservative (Konservativt, Konservativt, K), formerly The Christians Party (Partiet De Kristne, Partiet Dei Kristne, PDK) is a right wing Christian conservative populist political microparty in Norway founded in 2011.
 The party leader is Erik Selle.

+The party has had marginal support in elections.
+It participated in its first parliamentary elections in 2013 and received 0.6% (17 731) of the votes.
+In the parliamentary elections in 2025 the party received 0.48% (15 503) of the votes.

 History

 Founded as The Christians, the party was formed when the Christian Democratic Party abolished its requirement that its representatives profess the Christian faith.
 The party saw this as a major step in the "de-Christianization" of the party, along with a perceived wider de-Christianization of Norway during the years of the Red–Green government.

 The party participated in its first election for the 2011 local elections limited to the municipal council in Bømlo.
 They won 6.5% of the votes there, earning them two seats.
 Bømlo was selected to test support for the new party, with defected local Christian Democratic politicians heading their list.
 Some saw the party's founding meeting on Moster in Bømlo as symbolic, as it was the original starting point of the Christianization of Norway by King Olaf Tryggvason a thousand years ago.

-For the 2013 parliamentary election the party gained additional support from philosopher Nina Karin Monsen, veteran Christian Democratic politician Anita Apelthun Sæle, and Visjon Norge televangelist Jan Hanvold.
+For the 2013 parliamentary election, the party gained additional support from philosopher Nina Karin Monsen, veteran Christian Democratic politician Anita Apelthun Sæle, and Visjon Norge televangelist Jan Hanvold.
 It received 0.6% of the national vote (17,731 votes), winning no seats but becoming second largest of the extra-parliamentary parties.